 New Music Ensemble

-The ensemble has released three critically acclaimed recordings named to best release lists by the New York Times, Washington Post, LA Weekly, Time Out Chicago, and many others.
-A track from their second CD, In C Remixed, was recently heard on MTV's new hit series Teen Wolf.
-Their first CD, Steve Reich’s, Music for 18 Musicians, was recently named one of the top five classical recordings of the decade by WNYC’s John Schaefer, as well as being named the #1 classical recording of the decade in the WNYC Soundcheck listener poll.
+The group has been profiled in numerous publications including Newsweek and the New York Times, and featured on NPR’s Weekend Edition, All Things Considered, WNYC's Radiolab, and Performance Today.
+They have released three critically acclaimed recordings named to best year-end release lists by the New York Times, Washington Post, LA Weekly, Time Out Chicago, and many others.
+Their recordings have appeared in film and television shows on MTV, Showtime, at over 75 film festivals around the world, and most recently in movie theaters throughout the United States as part of the soundtrack to the film As I AM: The Life and Times of DJ AM.
+Their CD of Steve Reich’s Music for 18 Musicians was named one of the top five classical recordings of the decade by WNYC’s John Schaefer, as well as the #1 classical recording of the decade in the WNYC Soundcheck listener poll.

 The New Music Ensemble is open to all instrumentalists and vocalists.
 For further information please visit the ensemble website at www.newmusicensemble.org